instead-hub/instead/doc/stead3-en.md

 Thus, the 'path' allows you to call a transitions convenient way.

 Sometimes you may need to turn on and off transitions.
-Reallyit is not often required.
+Really it is not often required.
 The idea of transitions is that the transition visible even when it's impossible.
 For example, imagine the scene in front of the house by the front door.
 To enter the house because the door closed.